Final Bill FAQ

 If you received a Final Bill, you are required to make your payment by February 28 to ensure efficient posting of your payment and to avoid having your property listed and advertised in the newspaper for the annual tax sale, which occurs in May.

-If you believe that you have paid your City bills in full and the outstanding lien(s) listed on the Final Bill are in error, then you should collect proof of your payments and contact the City’s Bureau of Revenue Collections as soon as possible by phone at 410-396-3987 or via email at [email protected]
+If you believe that you have paid your City bills in full and the outstanding lien(s) listed on the Final Bill is in error, then you should collect proof of your payments and contact the City’s Bureau of Revenue Collections as soon as possible by phone at 410-396-3987 or by emailing us.

 How do I pay a delinquent bill that is shown on the Final Bill and Legal Notice?